authierj/EDSR-PyTorch/README.md

 From this point, all our networks add functionalities to the 8-layers SRCNN network with an upsampling block, the one of task 4, thus we will always compare our results with this network.

- **batch normalization and residual connection block**
+ **Batch normalization and residual connection block**

- In this part, we analyse the influence of batch normalization, which we added in task 5, and the use of residual blocks, in task 6, to the network.
+ In this part, we analyse the influence on performance of batch normalization, which we added in task 5, and the use of residual blocks added in task 6.
  ![](/figs/task4_6_comparison.png)

- Adding batch normalization to the network, that mean normalizing the data of the batches after each convolutional layer we noticed a significant increase of the PSNR but the visual results are not a lot better.
+ Adding batch normalization to the network, that means normalizing the data of the batches after each convolutional layer.
+We noticed a significant increase of the PSNR but the visual results are not a lot better.
 Indeed the benefit of batch normalization for SRCNN is not that clear yet.

  On the other hand, replacing our blocks constituted of a convolutional layer followed by an actctivation function by residual blocks described in the picture below increase the PSNR a little less than the batch normalization, but the  visual result is more satisfying for the human eye.
  ![](/figs/resblock_v2.png)